Citizenship list in Indian state leaves out almost 2 million - The Boston Globe

 Mijanur Rahman, a 47-year-old farmer, found himself, his 21-year-old son, and two of his daughters, aged 16 and 14, included on the list.
 However, his wife and his three other children — all under the age of 10 — were excluded.

-Dipali Das, 42, found herself, her husband, and her four married daughters on the list.
+Dipali Das, 42, clad in a saree, found herself, her husband and her four married daughters on the list.
 But Das was unhappy because her 23-year-old son, Rahul, was excluded.
 She said she will put in an application for his inclusion.

 Retired army officer Mohammad Sanaullah, who grabbed the spotlight after being declared an illegal foreigner and was sent to a detention center last month, was also excluded from the list.
 Sanaullah, who had won a president's medal, was declared a foreigner by the Foreigners Tribunal in 2018.
 He was sent to a detention camp in May before he was granted bail by a High Court.